caroline-e-miller/week-daze/proposal.md

 GIVEN I am a user
 WHEN I click on add job
-THEN I can add what company, what position, which link, and with who I applied
+THEN I can add what company, what position, which link you applied, and with who I applied

 GIVEN I am a user
 WHEN I click on a job